strapi/documentation/CONTRIBUTING.md

     ```

 #### Writing
 We can't provide you specific procedures with step-by-step instructions to write technical documentation.
-But if you have any question or need help, do feel free to reach us through [our forum](https://forum.strapi.io/).
+But our ["12 Rules of Technical Writing"](https://handbook.strapi.io/user-success-manual/12-rules-of-technical-writing) and [style guide](https://handbook.strapi.io/user-success-manual/strapi-documentation-style-guide) should help you get started.
+If you have any question or need help, do feel free to reach us through [our forum](https://forum.strapi.io/).

 #### Sharing & reviewing